BuzuAlexandru/FLFA_Lab/Reports/Lab2_Report.md

         return FiniteAutomaton(states, self.alphabet, transitions, str({self.initialState}).replace("'", ''), fStates)
 ```
+### 5. Graphical Representation of FA
-* To represent the FA graphically I used the graphviz library.
+To represent the FA graphically I used the graphviz library.
 States
 are turned to nodes and transitions to edges.
 Final states are represented
 by a double circle, others by just a simple circle, and the graph
 itself is a directed one, so we have arrows between the nodes.
 The
 function creates a .pdf file with the graph representation of the FA.
+[3]
 ```python
     def display(self):
         f = Digraph()